As a mediator between donor and recipient, Eurotransplant plays a key role in the allocation of donor organs for transplantation.

 To date, Eurotransplant has focused its work on the allocation of organs from deceased donors.
 We are now seeing that successful transplants of kidneys from living donors has become a standard procedure in many countries.
 The donors in question are the recipients’ relatives or friends, and sometimes even completely anonymous donors.

 A ‘crossover program’ has been developed for those cases in which direct donation is not possible, meaning that the donor-recipient couples do not match with each other.
 In these cases, two couples or even more can be brought together and the donor from one couple can donate an organ to the recipient from the second couple and vice versa.
-At present, this crossover program is a purely domestic program that is confined to Eurotransplant in the Netherlands, Belgium and Austria.
+At present, crossover programs are nationally organized in the Netherlands, Belgium and Austria.
 However, this is an area in which Eurotransplant would like to start of international cooperation in countries where this is legally permitted, so that there will be a better chance to match donors and recipients.

 More than just allocation